Introducing Muck Diving and the Lembeh Strait

 This yawning warty frogfish was shot by Dive into Life

-Yes.
-Lembeh’s dive sites are predominantly sloping sites which start from around 5 meters making them accessible for all levels of divers.
+Yes, Lembeh’s dive sites are predominantly sloping sites that start from around 5 meters making them accessible for all levels of divers.
 The waters of the Lembeh Strait are protected by the surrounding land masses and currents here are non to minimal.
 Although we do have currents from time to time, they are the exception and not the norm.
 Water temperatures are consistently between 26 and 29 degrees with a slightly cooler period around September.

 No prior muck diving experience is required, all of our dives are guided by our experienced dive guides who give full dive site briefings prior to every dive.
 Good buoyancy control is important when muck diving so that the fine sediment remains undisturbed.
-If you have any concerns about your buoyancy talk to our team when you are here for tips and advice.
-Our guides are all marine biology and underwater photography trained so if you’d like to practice your underwater imaging skills, Lembeh is the perfect place to do so.
+If you have any concerns about your buoyancy, talk to our team when you are here for tips and advice.
+Our guides are all Marine biology and underwater photography trained so if you’d like to practice your underwater imaging skills, Lembeh is the perfect place to do so.

 PADI Courses